RobWiederstein/open_data_leg/README.markdown

 ## Weaknesses in the Evaluation

 This writeup is dependent solely on the Center for Data Innovation's rankings.
 The author is unaware to the degree that this organization is affiliated with any particular industry or political group.
 Uniform resource links (URLs) are subject to change and the individual links have not been verified to connect to actual web pages.
+It is impossible for any one person to know the data kept by the different state agencies.
+Some data should be confidential like data dealing with security and privacy issues.
+However, these should not be used as a excuse for the sequestration of all data.

 ## Conclusion

 Kentucky's budget is constrained.
-Creating an environment that promotes the use and dispersal of data
+Creating a data-friendly environment can spur innovation and technology.
+Many of the data sets likely already exist but are not in a centralized location or in a shareable, machine-readable format.